-The graduate program in Comparative Literature at Penn State offers two admissions tracks, based on the starting credentials of incoming applicants.
-Students coming into the program with a B.A. in literature or a related field(s) are generally admitted into the 6-year M.A./Ph.D. program.
-Students who enter the program already holding an M.A. in Comparative Literature or related field(s) (whether from Penn State or from other universities) generally enter the 5-year PhD–only program.
+The graduate program in Comparative Literature at Penn State offers a 5-year Ph.D.-only Program.
+Students must hold an M.A. in Comparative Literature or related field(s) (whether from Penn State or from other universities) to enter the 5-year PhD–only program.

 Students entering the graduate program who hold an M.A. degree in Comparative Literature or a related field(s) may be selected to enter the 5-year Ph.D.-only admission track.